 Choose a time during the day when your pup isn’t wound-up, and when the house is quiet.
 Kids and other animals running around will only stress your pup out.

-This is a nice, gentle way to get your pup accustomed to having his teeth touched.
+This is a nice, gentle way to get your pup accustomed to having their teeth touched.
 Just lift the top lip up, and then touch the upper teeth.
-Then pull down the bottom lip and touch the lower teeth.
+Then, pull down the bottom lip and touch the lower teeth.

 When you’ve completed this step, touch the doggie toothbrush to the top, side, and bottom teeth.
-Then reward your pup with a treat for his cooperation!
+Then, reward your pup with a treat for their cooperation!

 Squeeze a little toothpaste onto your finger and let your pup lick it off.
-If he really doesn’t like it, you might have to try another flavor.
+If they really don’t like it, you might have to try another flavor.

-Next, squeeze some toothpaste onto the brush, and hold back your pup’s top lip and begin brushing his top teeth.
-Praise him the whole time!
-Brush the side teeth and then move to the front bottom teeth, then brush the bottom side teeth.
+Next, squeeze some toothpaste onto the brush, and hold back your pup’s top lip and begin brushing their top teeth.
+Praise them the whole time!
+Brush the side teeth and then move to the front bottom teeth.
+Then, brush the bottom side teeth.